TunnelBear is a Canadian Virtual Private Network (VPN) provider, which was founded in 2011.

 The provider is perhaps best known for its free, though limited, level of service, and its propensity for bad “bear” puns.

 The service offers its users speedy connections, which are well protected with modern encryption.
-The provider also respects their users’ privacy with a total no-logs policy.
+The provider also respects its users’ privacy with a total no-logs policy.

 In this review, I’ll reveal how well TunnelBear performed during my battery of tests, and I’ll answer the following “grizzly” questions.
 (Sorry.)